 With red hair, Rez says to aim for a super-sunny warm color.
 "I have never been a fan of violet-based reds because they don't look natural," he says.

-You want to make sure you don't go too light with your color, or it can end up looking like a brassy orange blond.
+With red hues, you want to make sure you don't go too light with your color, or it can end up looking like a brassy orange blonde.
 "I don't suggest lighter than a strawberry blond highlight over a copper-based red," Rez says.
 "Keep the lightest highlight in the golden family."

 But if you're hellbent on going super light, Rez suggests incorporating bright golden-blond pieces into the color.
 "Just make sure your (red) base color is no deeper than two levels of the highlight," he says.